Questions and answers on animal experiments at the German Federal Institute for Risk Assessment (BfR)

-Applications for animal experiments define the maximum degree of distress for the animals.
-This specifies all measures for keeping stress as low as possible.
-These include suitable painkillers, as well as sufficient rest periods and an environment designed to be species-appropriated (including factors such as suitable toys or lighting conditions).
-The current German Animal Welfare Act stipulates that animals must be constantly monitored during animal experiments.
-The animals are therefore systematically and regularly monitored for signs of distress.
-When a defined stress limit is reached, the experiment is stopped for the affected animal.
-The monitoring of the signs and the limit above which the animal must be excluded from the experiment is authorised by the competent authority beforehand.
-All parties involved in animal experiments are obliged to apply veterinary and care measures to improve the welfare of the animals and to reduce any distress.
+Applications for animal experiments specify the maximum amount of stress, pain and lasting harm animals are exposed to.
+Measures are taken for keeping the stress as low as possible.
+These include suitable analgesics, as well as sufficient resting periods and an environment designed to be animal-friendly (including factors such as suitable toys or lighting conditions).
+The German Animal Welfare Act (TierSchG) stipulates that animals must be constantly monitored during animal experiments.
+The animals are therefore systematically and regularly monitored for signs of stress.
+If a set stress limit is reached, the experiment is stopped for the affected animal.
+Monitoring of stress indicators and endpoints, which induce the need to remove an animal from an experiment, is authorised beforehand by the competent authority who also check for compliance.
+All parties involved in animal experiments are obliged to continuously make use of veterinary and nursing measures for improving the welfare of the animals and reducing stress to the minimum.

 What happens to the animals after the experiment?

-What happens to the animals after the experiment essentially depends on the type of experiment.
-For some experimental purposes, the animal must be slaughtered or killed in accordance with animal welfare law, so that further investigations can be performed on its organs.
-If it is possible for the animals to survive without impairment of their well-being, and without them presenting a hazard to humans or other animals and the environment, they either remain at the BfR or attempts are made to hand the animals over to knowledgeable private individuals.
+What happens to the animals after the experiment essentially depends on the type of procedure.
+For some experimental purposes, the animal must be sacrificed in accordance with the legal regulations, so that further investigations can be performed on its organs.
+If it is possible for the animals to survive without impairment of their well-being, and without them presenting a hazard to humans, other animals or the environment, they either remain at the BfR or attempts are made to hand the animals over to knowledgeable private individuals.

-Which other statutory duties and initiatives does the BfR follow with regards to animal welfare?
+Which other statutory duties and initiatives does the BfR follow with regard to animal welfare?

-German Centre for the Protection of Laboratory Animals (Bf3R) was founded at the BfR in 2015 as part of the animal welfare initiative of the German Federal Ministry of Food and Agriculture (BMEL).
-The centre coordinates all activities nationwide with the goals of restricting animal experiments to only those, which are considered essential, and guaranteeing the best possible protection for laboratory animals.
+The German Centre for the Protection of Laboratory Animals (Bf3R) was founded at the BfR in 2015 as part of the animal welfare initiative of the German Federal Ministry of Food and Agriculture (BMEL).
+The centre co-ordinates all activities nationwide with the goal of restricting animal experiments to only those which are considered essential, and guaranteeing the best possible protection for laboratory animals.

 The legislator has also assigned the BfR the task of publishing anonymised summaries of authorised animal experimentation projects in Germany.
-The database www.animaltestinfo.de is for this purpose.
+For this purpose, the database www.animaltestinfo.de was established.